 Understanding Probate

 Probate is a legal process overseen by a court that determines how a deceased person's assets are distributed to their beneficiaries.
-In Texas, probate is generally required for estates with a value exceeding $75,000 or estates containing property requiring an administration for distribution.
+In Texas, probate is generally required for estates with a value exceeding $75,000, not excluding exempt property like a family home.
 This can be a time-consuming and expensive process.

 How to Transfer Ownership of a Car: What Documents Do You Need?